Original research · refreshed weekly

 Functional Impact Library

-How the Board of Veterans' Appeals described the real-world effect of a condition on work and daily life, catalogued from thousands of published decisions across hundreds of 725 diagnostic codes.
+How the Board of Veterans' Appeals described the real-world effect of a condition on work and daily life.
+RateMyVSO analyzed the published Board record and excerpted thousands of those descriptions across hundreds of 725 diagnostic codes.
 These are public excerpts for research, not a template for your own claim.

 Browse the Library